ivillamadrid/FloodMapping/docs/source/dem.rst

 .. _Guth et al, 2021: https://doi.org/10.3390/rs13183581

-To understand how to transform a DSM from a Remote-Sensing device, as simple and affordable as a drone camera, in optical range (no LiDAR) we describe the principles of the SMRF (Simple Morphological Filter):
+To understand how to transform a DSM from a Remote-Sensing device, as simple and affordable as a drone camera, in optical range (no LiDAR nor laser detection), we describe the principles to generate a cloud of points from geo-referenced pictures, the 3D building of the surface model and the filtering with SMRF (Simple Morphological Filter) to remove basically the vegetation and blocks: